albertopeam/Android-Infrastructure/README.md

 4. We lead to write synchronous code that is easy to read, maintain, scale and test.
 5. We provide a way of handle exceptions without repeat code.
-6. We provide a way of create scoped exceptions handlers, that are linked to the lifecycle of the framework component.

 There are two modules in the repo, one called app and other infrastructure.
 The app module shows the usage of the infrastructure module, app is